Holtorf Medical Group

 Generally, if one of these conditions arises, symptoms develop within one to two days after surgery.
 Treatment involves a temporary calcium supplement that helps relieve the associated symptoms.
 Hypocalcemia usually only remains for about a week.
 If symptoms remain after 10 days, speak with a physician about permanent hypoparathyroidism and commencing permanent supplementation of vitamin D and calcium.

-A certainty of a total thyroidectomy is the development of hypothyroidism.
+A certainty of total thyroidectomy is the development of hypothyroidism.
 This condition involves a variety of symptoms caused by a slowing of numerous bodily functions.

 Generally, hypothyroid patients must acquire treatment through thyroid hormone replacement therapy.
 In the case of a thyroidectomy, treatment for hypothyroidism should include a combination of thyroid hormone medication.
 This may require different forms of thyroid hormone ranging from T3 medication, a compounded T4 and T3 drug, natural desiccated thyroid medications, or a uniquely formulated combination.
 The patient’s needs should dictate the specifics of the treatment and allow for appropriate optimization.